Background and activities

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

-- (2016) Microbial community dynamics in semi-commercial RAS for production of Atlantic salmon post-smolts at different salinities.
-Aquacultural Engineering.
+- (2021) Microbial community dynamics in a commercial RAS for production of Atlantic salmon fry (Salmo salar).
+Aquaculture. vol. 546.